vivazzi/py_pg_admin/README.md

    python3 pre_install.py
    ```

-   This command create .venv folder in projects folder to virtual environment will be near with project.
+   This command create `.venv` folder in projects folder to virtual environment will be near with project.
-   Also command will try to add Pipfile specified in local_settings.py, if you did not add Pipfile yourself.
+   Also command will try to add `Pipfile` specified in `local_settings.py`, if you did not add `Pipfile` yourself.

 4. Make sure you have `pipenv >= 2020.11.15` (older version may miss required packages).
-   Check your Pipfile (create your own Pipfile, if you want to use other pgAdmin) and install packages:
+   Check your Pipfile (create your own `Pipfile`, if you want to use other pgAdmin) and install packages:
    ```shell
    pipenv sync
    ```